 Your marketing agency (or any new hire) can’t start reviewing website analytics, preparing emails, making website updates nor begin social media marketing until, well, we have access to your social media accounts.

 We’re eager to help our clients, but we’re at a standstill until we have the information and access we need.
 Sometimes even the simplest things like an Instagram password can halt the flow of marketing efforts.
 If everything is in the same place, it’ll speed up the process.

 2. Makes Your Life Easier

-Chances are you don’t want to waste hours of your time emailing everyone at your company trying to figure out who has what access to each of your company’s accounts.
+Chances are that you don’t want to waste hours of your time emailing everyone at your company trying to figure out who has what access to each of your company’s accounts.
 Nor do you want to find out it was a past intern or someone no longer with the company!

 You’ll be relieved when you can open a single document or folder and find all of the assets your marketing agency needs to get the ball rolling.

 We’ve all had our fair share of experiences getting locked out of an account because of a lost password.
 If your company has a private document or folder specifically for logins, it’s nearly impossible for this to happen.

 Best Practices to Account Access and Password Management

 Tracking logins and who has admin access to your social media profiles is important, and it can be simple.
 At RED66, we’re in charge of not only our personal logins information, but we have a ton of client information to keep track of, too.